ncatlab/nlab-content/pages/9/3/4/8/8439/content.md

 in addition to the other axioms of equality.

 The analytic encoding is associated with [Martin-Lof](#ML).
 While convenient for the description of rules in type theories, it is often less appropriate for the purposes of metatheoretic analysis.

 For instance, in the hybrid style with the LF-type family $eq$, the terms in $el(A)$ will involve explicit coercions along equalities in $eq$.
 This destroys the adequacy theorem, since coercions along definitional equalities are generally silent in the usual presentation of a theory.
+Moreover, one must assert explicitly that dependent types respect definitional equalities, and for multiply-dependent types this requires [[dependent products]] in the object-theory.

+On the other hand, the "fully analytic" version where definitional equalities in the object-theory are also definitional equalities in the meta-theory involves adding additional equations to the meta-theory, which in general can make it impossible to reason about.
+One needs a decision procedure for these equalities even to be able to check proofs.

+Thus, analytic approaches are less general and flexible; they are best adapted to *describing* the rules and semantics of a dependent type theory, whereas synthetic approaches are better for reasoning about syntax and for studying more general object-theories.

 ### Higher-order abstract syntax